Skip to content

 • Local Authentication: Password-based authentication with Argon2id hashing

-• JWT Tokens: Access tokens (15 min) and refresh tokens (7 days)
+• JWT Tokens: Access tokens (default 1 hour) and refresh tokens (default 30 days) with refresh-token rotation

-• Permission-Based Access Control: Fine-grained permissions at the resource level
+• Permission-Based Access Control: Fine-grained permissions enforced via FastAPI dependencies

 Integrations